Manganese(II) oxide: Structure, stoichiometry, reactivity

 Manganese(II) oxide undergoes the chemical reactions typical of an ionic oxide.
-Upon treatment with acids, it converts to the corresponding manganese(II) salt and water.
+Upon treatment with acids, it converts to the corresponding manganese(II) salt.
 Oxidation of manganese(II) oxide gives manganese(III) oxide.

 Preparation and occurrence

 MnO occurs in nature as the rare mineral manganosite.
 It is prepared commercially by reduction of MnO2 with hydrogen, carbon monoxide or methane, e.g.: